rusefi/rusefi_documentation/FAQ_Ignition.md

 If you are looking to buy new coils then we would recommend taking a look at the list of Ignition coils that have been tried with rusEFI.
 [List of ignition coils](Vault_Of_Ignition_Parts)
 In general though we recommend trying to get a tried and tested solution and getting coils that are easily available in your local area.
+There are lots of tried and tested options that can be found by **searching the forum**

 </details>